renpy/renpy/sphinx/source/config.rst

     code to set the default value.
 (It's usually set to False in options.rpy.)

+.. var:: config.default_language = None

+    This sets the default value of the language preference.
+This is only used the first time the game starts.
+(Or after persistent data has been cleared.)

 .. var:: config.default_text_cps = None

     If not None, this sets the default number of characters per second